sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Update the ATLAS spkg (Michael Abshoff).

+ * New function {{{is_unit()}}} for symbolic ring (Florent Hivert) -- The new function {{{sage.calculus.calculus.SymbolicExpressionRing.is_unit()}}} returns whether or not an element of the symbolic ring is a unit.

 == Algebraic Geometry ==

  * Improved precision and performance when calculating analytic rank (William Stein) -- When calculating the analytic rank of an elliptic curve, the default is to use Cremona's {{{gp}}} script, where the precision is automatically doubled until it doesn't fail.
 The precision is started at 16 rather than the previous default precision.
 The computation is now about 3 times faster usually by starting off using this smaller precision.

  * Weil pairing (David Moller Hansen, John Cremona) -- A basic framework for Weil pairing on elliptic curves using Miller's algorithm as contained in Proposition 8 of the following paper:
     * Victor S. Miller.
 "The Weil pairing, and its efficient calculation".
 Journal of Cryptology, 17(4):235-261, 2004.